-In this paper, we present a method for planning longitudinal speed profiles for CAVs that have previewed information about road geometry and friction conditions.
+This paper has introduced a method for planning longitudinal speed profiles for CAVs that have previewed information about road geometry and friction conditions.
 The idea of preview is to extend individual intelligence with network intelligence.
-The longitudinal speed planning is to develop an analytical solution to the allowable velocity profile that prevents departure from the friction ellipse.
+The longitudinal speed planning is enabled by solutions to the allowable velocity profile that prevents departure from the friction ellipse with closed-form analytical results in certain cases.
 The results further define the relationship between the minimum preview distance and longitudinal velocity limits that ensure the vehicle has sufficient time to take action for upcoming hazardous situations.
-The efficacy of the algorithm is demonstrated through an application case where a vehicle is navigating curvy roads with changing friction conditions at maximum speeds.
+The efficacy of the algorithm is demonstrated through an application case where a vehicle navigates curvy roads with changing friction conditions at maximum speeds.